dotherightthing/kss-node/demo-dotherightthing/private/styleguide/template/template/public/styleguide.md

-## About this guide

 *Last updated 26.03.2013*

-The documentation in the following pages (navigable by the jump menu at the top of the page) has been written into this project's stylesheets using KSS (Knyle Style Sheets).
+## What is KSS?

-KSS involves adding structured comments to CSS files.
-These comments create an index, HTML snippets which are transformed into live demos which demonstrate the any style variants, and a place to make any notes which would be useful to the client or fellow developers.
+KSS involves adding structured comments to CSS files to generate a **Living Styleguide**.
+These comments create an index, HTML snippets which are transformed into live demos which demonstrate any style variants, and a place to make any notes which would be useful to the client or fellow developers.

 ## Benefits of using KSS

 ### Clarity:

-1. provides an overview of complex stylesheets suitable for clients and other developers
+* provides an overview of complex stylesheets suitable for clients and other developers
-1. provides a reference for developers returning to a project after a long break
+* provides a reference for developers returning to a project after a long break

 ### Efficiency: